-How I setup my developer blog
+How I setup my developer blog.

 This post will walk through the how I am publishing blog posts on this website.